 The main thing to know is that handling contrast well is one of the hallmarks of successful design.
 Where you create contrast is where the eye goes.

-Contrast can be created in many ways with texture, and even mood but what I’m considering mainly here is contrast in value.
+Outside of paint colour, contrast can be created in many ways with texture, and even mood.
+But what I’m considering mainly here is contrast in value.
 Light and dark.

-Using contrast well and deliberately creates interest, balance and well designated focal points.
-Using it badly, haphazardly or automatically (like when reaching for the gloss white for the trim, haha) it often amounts to clutter and visual “noise”.
+Using contrast well and deliberately creates interest, balance and well-designated focal points.
+Using it badly, haphazardly or automatically (like when reaching for the gloss white for the trim, haha) often amounts to clutter and visual “noise.”

 And too much noise, visual or otherwise, is something many of us would generally like to avoid.

-This room above is pretty enough, but I think it could be better if the bottom half of the wall was painted all white like proper wainscoting, or if one seamless colour was everywhere for a more current look.
+Here’s a great example of too much noise.
+This room above is pretty enough, but I think it could be better if the bottom half of the wall was painted all white like proper wainscoting, or if the walls and trim were one seamless colour for a more current look.
+Would you agree?